Eugene L. Roberts: Brigham Young University

 Roberts was on the BYU faculty and coaching staff from 1910-1928.
 Around 1912 he was one of the main advocates of the Latter-day Saints adopting the Boy Scouts as an activity organization for the Church and published an article in the Improvement Era that argued for the Church supporting the Boy Scout movement and convinced higher leaders of the Church to do so, including B. H. Roberts who had previously opposed adopting the Boy Scout movement.
-As of 1912 when he began the annual Mount Timponogos hikes he was not only the head of physical education at BYU, he was the only member of the faculty who was trained in that discipline.
+As of 1912 when he began the annual Mount Timpanogos hikes he was not only the head of physical education at BYU, he was the only member of the faculty who was trained in that discipline.
 During this time he functioned in part in a way that would later have given him the title athletic director.
 He oversaw the reintroduction of football at BYU and also named the team the cougars.
 Among the athletes trained by Roberts were Alma Richards and Clinton Larsen, the latter of whom held the world high jump record from 1917 to 1935.